Ganesh-Karthick-Dev/webnox-project/README.md

 # Webnox Project
-Hi there 👋 , in this project i construct my own auth implementation with Reactjs for front-end , Nodejs &amp; Expressjs for backend , MongoDB for Database
+Hi there 👋 , in this project i create an image upload system with a grid layout.
+The grid layout should dynamically adjust its rows and columns based on user input.
+Users should be able to register, login, upload images, and view uploaded images in a grid format.

 # Getting Started with Create React App